Equidistribution of polynomial sequences in function fields, with applications: Van der Corput and intersective sets in

-We remark here that the minor arc estimate in Theorem \ref{th:main2} can be used to prove intersectivity of the set $\{ \Phi(x): x \in \Fq[t] \} \setminus \{0\}$ in Theorem \ref{th:vdc1} in a quantitative sense, similar to \cite [Theorem 3]{ll}.
-However, we opt to use Theorem \ref{th:main3} since the deduction is quicker, and the van der Corput property is a stronger notion than intersectivity.
+We remark here that the conclusion of Theorem \ref{th:main2} can be applied to prove intersectivity of the set $\{ \Phi(x): x \in \Fq[t] \} \setminus \{0\}$ in Theorem \ref{th:vdc1} in a quantitative sense, in a manner similar to that employed in the proof of \cite [Theorem 3]{ll}.
+However, we opt to make use of Theorem \ref{th:main3} since the deduction is quicker, and the van der Corput property is a stronger notion than intersectivity.